Contact us today

 Land in Urbina Bay this morning where you can sometimes spot giant tortoises in the wild.
 You will almost certainly see land iguanas.
 Visit the cliff-side gallery of Tagus Cove later for a clear view of some 19th century pirate grafitti.
 It is more than a little strange to see vandalism in such a pristine place.

 Visit the youngest island, Fernandina, to walk to the jagged point of Punta Espinosa to see marine iguanas warming themselves on the lava.
 You may well need to watch where you are treading as there are lots and lots of them piled up against each other for warmth.
-Visit the cliff-side gallery of Tagus Cove for a clear view of some 19th century pirate graffiti later.
-It is more than a little strange to see vandalism in such a pristine place.

 Land on the small, barren outcrop of Isla Bartolomé.
 Walk to the top of the island on a wooden walkway for beautiful views across the eastern Galapagos Islands.
 Head back down the hill to snorkel around the base of the emblematic Pinnacle Rock.
 The visibility here is amongst the best of the week.
 You might even swim with penguins or sharks.
 Certainly the channels and rock formations underwater make for a beautiful snorkelling environment.